Protecting nature starts with science. Here’s a roundup of recent science published by Conservation International experts.

 Patrick Roehrdanz is a managing scientist at Conservation International.
 Lee Hannah is the senior scientist for climate change biology at Conservation International.
 Kiley Price is a staff writer at Conservation International.
 Want to read more stories like this?
 Sign up for email updates here.
 Donate to Conservation International here.

-Cover image: Fish in the Phoenix Islands Protected Area, outside of Australia. (© Cat Holloway)
+Cover image: Fish in Kiribati, near Australia. (© Cat Holloway)